NIST 800-171 and CMMC 2.0

 CMMC is not NIST 800-171.
-Although there is some overlap (NIST 800-171 is a foundational component), CMMC is distinctly different than NIST 800-171.
-CMMC is a combination of cybersecurity standards, controls, processes and practices.
-There are 5 levels of Certification and federal contracts will designate which level (1-5) is required by any supplier.
-CMMC can be considered a series of procurement check points that contractors must pass through to even be eligible to bid on, win or participate on a contract.
-Without a valid CMMC certification, the prime and/or sub will be ineligible from the contract.
-CMMC is a bundle of hundreds of practices and processes that suppliers (including anyone in the supply chain) must validate with an audit by an authorized Cybersecurity 3rd party Authorization Organization (C3POA).
+Although there is some overlap (NIST 800-171 is a foundational component), CMMC 2.0 is distinctly different than NIST 800-171.
+CMMC 2.0 is a combination of cybersecurity standards, controls, processes and practices.
+CMMC 2.0 can be considered a series of procurement check points that contractors must pass through.
+It's "how" they handle NIST 800-171 controls in their organization.

 Contact Network Titan today to schedule your NIST/CMMC Readiness Cybersecurity Risk Assessment.